-We have audited the financial statements of Mitsubishi Corporation (Americas) (the "Company") (a wholly-owned subsidiary of Mitsubishi Corporation), which comprise the statements of financial position as of March 31, 2024 and 2023 and the related statements of profit and loss, comprehensive income, changes in equity, and cash flows for the years ended March 31, 2024 and 2023, and the related notes to the financial statements (collectively referred to as the "financial statements").
+We have audited the financial statements of Mitsubishi Corporation (Americas) (the "Company") (a wholly-owned subsidiary of Mitsubishi Corporation), which comprise the statements of financial position as of March 31, 2025 and 2024, and the related statements of profit and loss, comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the financial statements (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2024 and 2023, and the results of its operations and its cash flows for the years ended March 31, 2024 and 2023, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2025 and 2024, and the results of its operations and its cash flows for the years then ended in accordance with IFRS Accounting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).